henkmollema/henkmollema.github.io/_posts/2016-02-11-web-api-in-mvc-6.md

 }
 ```

 The `[ActionContext]` attribute specifies that the property should be set with the current `ActionContext` when MVC creates the controller.
 The `ActionContext` provides information about the current request.
+Full source [here](https://github.com/henkmollema/henkmollema.github.io/tree/master/samples/WebApi/ApiController.cs).

+> Note: in RC2, there is going to be a [`ControllerBase`](https://github.com/aspnet/Mvc/tree/6.0.0-rc1/src/Microsoft.AspNetCore.Mvc.Core/ControllerBase.cs) class in the MVC Core package which is not tied to views.
+This also might suite your needs.
+However, it is still a lot bigger than ours.

 ## Conclusion
 We can now build a minimal Web API using the MVC 6 framework.
 The new modular package structure allows us to just pull in the packages we need and create a lean and simple application.